Veo cómo cantas (Spanish game show): Interrogation round

 s1–2: The guest artist and contestant may ask questions to the remaining mystery singers.
 Good singers are required to give truthful responses, while the bad singers must lie.

 Production

-Following the successful broadcasts of The Masked Singer: Adivina quién canta?, Atresmedia formally acquired the rights to produce a local adaptation of I Can See Your Voice in Spain in November 2020, with Warner Bros.
+Following the success of The Masked Singer, Atresmedia formally acquired the rights to produce a Spanish adaptation of I Can See Your Voice in November 2020, with Warner Bros.
 International Television Production assigning on production duties.

 Broadcast history

-Veo cómo cantas debuted on 8 September 2021, with filming taking place at a undisclosed location in Madrid.
+Veo cómo cantas debuted on 8 September 2021, with filming taking place at an undisclosed location in Madrid.

 In January 2022, Antena 3 renewed the series for a second season, which premiered on 29 July 2022, one week after seventh season finale of La Voz Kids.